nidhinvnm/angular-powerbi-report/README.md

 # Angular PowerBI Report

 This Library helps to integrate Power BI reports to Angular application.
+Library provide component to automatically fetch token and display report.

 ## Installation